rails/rails/guides/source/action_mailer_basics.md

 ```

 NOTE: Active Job's default behavior is to execute jobs via the `:async` adapter.
 So, you can use `deliver_later` to send emails asynchronously.
+Active Job's
-Active Job's default adapter runs jobs with an in-process thread pool.
+default adapter runs jobs with an in-process thread pool.
+It's well-suited for
-It's well-suited for the development/test environments, since it doesn't require
+the development/test environments, since it doesn't require any external
-any external infrastructure, but it's a poor fit for production since it drops
+infrastructure, but it's a poor fit for production since it drops pending jobs
-pending jobs on restart.
-If you need a persistent backend, you will need to use an Active Job adapter
+on restart.
+If you need a persistent backend, you will need to use an Active Job
-that has a persistent backend (Sidekiq, Resque, etc).
+adapter that has a persistent backend (Sidekiq, Resque, etc).

-If you want to send emails right away (from a cronjob for example) just call
+If you want to send emails right away (from a cronjob for example) you can call
 [`deliver_now`][]:

 ```ruby